GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/first-party-sets-evolution/index.md

 Chrome is developing first-party sets to align with many of our use cases, like preserving use journeys.
 This demonstrates to us that the Google team is working to understand the different types of needs of site owners across the web.
 {% endBlockquote %}

+We recognize that web ecosystem stakeholders are still familiarizing themselves with the updated proposal.
+Please engage with us so we can continue to improve the design in a manner that is more useful for developers and continues to improve privacy on the web.
+Google will also continue working with the UK's Competition and Markets Authority (CMA) to ensure compliance with the Commitments.

 {% Blockquote 'Nitish Mittal, Director of Engineering, VWO' %}
 At VWO, we appreciate Google's efforts to elevate privacy standards, while ensuring that genuine use cases are handled.
 It's great that the team is collaborating with the developer ecosystem, and is constantly improving the implementation of the first-party sets proposal based upon the feedback from web stakeholders.
 We are excited about being a part of the testing journey of the proposal and looking forward to its incorporation into the browser.
 {% endBlockquote %}

-We recognize that web ecosystem stakeholders are still familiarizing themselves with the updated proposal.
-Please engage with us so we can continue to improve the design in a manner that is more useful for developers and continues to improve privacy on the web.
-Google will also continue working with the UK's Competition and Markets Authority (CMA) to ensure compliance with the Commitments.

-Engage here:
+To engage check out the following resources:

 -   Incubation in [WICG](https://github.com/WICG/first-party-sets/issues)
 -   [FPS testing instructions](/blog/first-party-sets-testing-instructions/)